 We were heading back along the creek.
 There are some single-track horse trails through here, but we eventually ventured off them to stick with the creek and scenery.
 There was some very nice looks through here.
 At one point, we came through some trees and over a hill that stood atop Linton Meadow.
 We stood for a few minutes, taking it in.
 We felt either like explorers from the 1800's or survivors in a post-apocalyptic world.
 It was a surreal experience.
 I didn't take a picture because the picture would take away from the emotional memory.

-Here you again see Quinn.
+[Here you again see Quinn.
 What an amazing thing he is.
-As the three of us have gone through these adventures over the years, a bond forms for what we have undertaken together.
-That transcends human-dog and instead becomes equal participants, to where I respect him not as a dog, but "one of us".
+As the three of us have gone through these adventures over the years, a bond forms for what we have undertaken together, from our shared endeavors.
+That transcends human-dog and instead becomes equal participants, to where I respect him not as a dog, but as "one of us".
 As I edit this post, Quinn passed this week and it is truly crushing to the Osborne-Gowey family.
 Even though he was not my dog, I still found myself mourning as I would if it were a person close to me.
-He was loved and absolutely will be missed.
+He was loved and absolutely will be missed.]

 I found a huge swath of intense whitewater, most of it inaccessible due to the sheer and crumbly terrain.
 This junky pic shows the creek right when things start getting exciting.
 Just below this, there is some interesting stuff, but we were being pushed by the clock and unwilling to put out the effort to get in there.
 From this spot, there is continuous whitewater and/or waterfalls for the next 1000+ feet of creek.